stefaniadinoiu/Operating_Systems/README.md

 string.
 The inversion will be done in antother thread.
 The result will be obtained with the pthread_join function.

-6.Write a program for calculating the multiplication of 2 given matrices where each element of the resulted matrix it is going to be calculated by a different thread.
+6. Write a program for calculating the multiplication of 2 given matrices where each element of the resulted matrix it is going to be calculated by a different thread.